Airtable Document Generation: Automate PDFs & Invoices

 How to Set Up Airtable Document Generation with TypeFlow

-To automate your document generation, you need to follow three steps:
+To automate your document generation, you need to follow four steps:

 The process doesn't require coding knowledge.
-If you already know/use Airtable and Google Docs, you have all the skills needed.
+If you already know/can use Airtable and Google Docs, you have all the skills needed.

 Step 1: Connect Your Airtable Base to TypeFlow